dsfellows/dsfellows/week_9_agenda.md

 ### Basics
 + A browser-based tool that lets you upload one or several documents, then run basic forms of text analysis (mostly involving word frequency) on them
-+ Upload multiple documents using a zip file
++ Upload multiple documents using a zip file - compress the 'corpus' folder in the file you just downloaded and upload that
 + What's being displayed in each of these boxes?
 + Summary box: what's in this corpus?
 + Is there information you might want that ISN'T displayed?